Graphite Reviewer is now Diamond

 GIT_COMMITTER_DATE="$(date)" git commit --amend --no-edit

-This only changes the commit date to the current date, keeping the original author date.
+This modifies the commit date while preserving the original author date.

-To change the date of any commit, not just the most recent one, you will need to use an interactive rebase:
+For changing the date of any commit, not just the most recent:

 Terminal